 But, a couple of days before the surgery, Wally's normally upbeat personality completely shifted.
 "He was acting kind of weird, not really wanting his food and just acting dumpy," Elizabeth said.
 Something was amiss, so she took him to the emergency room.
 The couple soon discovered that Wally had eaten part of his bed.
 He was scoped, meaning they use a claw-like machine to pull out the stuffing, and, luckily, he could still have his knee surgery.

-With medical fees piling up, Elizabeth and Andrew were relieved their veterinary school colleagues had recommended they get Fetch by The Dodo pet insurance several years ago.
+With medical fees piling up, Elizabeth and Andrew were relieved their veterinary school colleagues had recommended they get Fetch Pet Insurance several years ago.
 "Being students, you know, we weren't working, we were in school.
 So, we didn't really have any disposable income."
 Elizabeth said.
 "We wouldn't have been able to treat Wally as easily and as calmly without insurance."

 Between Wally’s bedding removal and knee surgeries and the physical therapy to follow, Elizabeth and Andrew paid around $7,500 in vet fees.
 Luckily, Fetch was there to pay them back around $6,000 of those bills.